dotnet/runtime/src/tools/illink/docs/error-codes.md

 #### `IL2032`: Argument 'argument' specified in 'XML document location' could not be transformed to the constructor parameter type

 - The number of arguments correspond to a certain type constructor, but the type of arguments specified in the xml does not match the type of arguments in the constructor.

+#### `IL2033`: Deprecated PreserveDependencyAttribute on 'member'.
+Use DynamicDependencyAttribute instead.

+- PreserveDependencyAttribute was an internal attribute that was never officially supported.
+Instead, use the similar DynamicDependencyAttribute.

+#### `IL2034`: Invalid DynamicDependencyAttribute on 'member'

+- The input contains an invalid use of DynamicDependencyAttribute.
+Ensure that you are using one of the officially supported constructors.

+#### `IL2035`: Unresolved assembly 'assemblyName' in DynamicDependencyAttribute on 'member'

+- The assembly string given in a DynamicDependencyAttribute constructor could not be resolved.
+Ensure that the argument specifies a valid asembly name, and that the assembly is available to the linker.

+#### `IL2036`: Unresolved type 'typeName' in DynamicDependencyAttribute on 'member'

+- The type in a DynamicDependencyAttribute constructor could not be resolved.
+Ensure that the argument specifies a valid type name or type reference, that the type exists in the specified assembly, and that the assembly is available to the linker.

+### `IL2037`: No members were resolved for 'memberSignature/memberTypes' in DynamicDependencyAttribute on 'member'

+- The member signature or DynamicallyAccessedMemberTypes in a DynamicDependencyAttribute constructor did not resolve to any members on the type.
+If you using a signature, ensure that it refers to an existing member, and that it uses the format defined at https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format.
+If using DynamicallyAccessedMemberTypes, ensure that the type contains members of the specified member types.